-Students arriving late due to a late school bus will not be counted tardy.
-If a student finds it necessary to arrive late for another reason, a parent must call the home school to inform them and receive approval for the means of transportation.
-Upon arrival to KACC, the student is to report directly to the Main Office, where the home school will be called to verify.
-Any student arriving late without the approval of the home school principal (or his/her designated person) will be considered unexcused and possible further disciplinary action will be taken.
+Students arriving late due to a late school bus are not counted tardy.
+Upon a late arrival to KACC, the student is to report directly to the Main Office.
+The office staff will call the home school to verify they are aware of the late arrival and mode of transportation.
+Any student arriving late without the approval of the home school principal (or his/her designated person) will be considered unexcused and possible further disciplinary action taken.